Religious Diversity: How the Indian Army Sets the Gold Standard

 One memorable incident involved a commanding officer asking a battalion maulvi to lead

 Janmashtami prayers when the panditji was on leave.
-No eyebrows were raised—just reverence
+No eyebrows were raised—just

 and unity.